International treaties and agreements

 Originally, bilateral cooperation was in the forefront.
 Today, S&T Cooperation funding is also appropriated in coordination with other EU Member States to finance multilateral research projects, for instance to implement macro-regional EU strategies such as the EU Strategy for the Danube Region.

-To find out about current calls for proposals on S&T Cooperation projects, visit the Austrian Exchange Service (OeAD) website at Scientific & Technological Cooperation (S&T Cooperation).
+To find out about current calls for proposals on S&T Cooperation projects, visit the Austrian Agency for Education and Internationalisation (OeAD) website at Scientific & Technological Cooperation (S&T Cooperation).